mattvenn/piffin/reactiontester/README.md

 * reversed LEDs (they only work one way)
 * the input and output of the switch should be on the top left and bottom right
+* check the components are inserted properly, with their legs deeply inserted into the breadboard

 ![1 LED and 1 button](1\ led,\ 1\ switch.png)